wxb1ank/1281.02-SDP-Peggle/README.md

 ### Procedure

-Run `make` or `make all` in this directory.
+Run `make` or `make all` in this directory (you might have to run it twice).
 The build product will be written to either `./game` or `./game.exe` depending on the host platform.

 ## Credits